 As drivers hurtle up and down the M6 to and from the Lake District and Scotland it’s easy to miss out on some of the north of England’s most interesting sights.
 Lancashire is an incredibly diverse county with vast areas of charming countryside, rural villages, historic towns and, in Blackpool, one of this country’s most iconic beach resorts.
 Here are seven reasons to take a quick detour off the M6 in Lancashire and savour a few of the delights of this ancient region – you will be well-rewarded.

-The Forest of Bowland: in the little maze of narrow lanes and rolling hillsides to the east of Preston (J32) it's easy to get lost awhile and forget the hectic pace of modern life.
+In the little maze of narrow lanes and rolling hillsides to the east of Preston (J32) it’s easy to get lost awhile around The Forest of Bowland and forget the hectic pace of modern life.
 Wander along the main street of pretty Chipping or have lunch in the well-known Inn at Whitewell.
 Covering over 300 square miles, this Area of Outstanding Natural Beauty has over 500 listed buildings and 18 scheduled monuments.
 One of its most impressive landmarks is Pendle Hill, near the home of the infamous Lancashire Witches.

 A shorter version of this article originally appeared in my Visit Britain Superblog section.